Prognostic factors and Survival Rates for Ductal Carcinoma in Situ (DCIS)

 Some cases of DCIS will progress towards invasive breast cancer if left untreated

-There is a general consensus that DCIS may represent a transitional stage between normal breast tissue and invasive breast carcinoma.
+There is a general consensus that DCIS may represent a transitional stage between the normal breast tissue and invasive breast carcinoma.

 However, it is still largely unknown which types of DCIS are ‘non-progressing‘ towards invasive breast cancer if left untreated.